deanturpin/meta/README.md

 ## DNS servers

+*Note: this really is getting into the weeds, only worry about this if you've done everything else.*

-This is getting into the weeds a bit, but... behind the scenes when you type a URL, there is a lookup of that name to an IP address which is used to route your request to the web server where your website really lives.
+Behind the scenes when you type a URL, there is a lookup of that name to an IP address which is used to route your request to the server where your website really lives.
 If you haven't fiddled with it this is probably Google: `8.8.8.8`.
 Therefore, despite your data being encrypted, all top level websites that you visit are tracked by Google, even if you didn't search for it.

 An alternative is Cloudflare: `1.1.1.1`.